 Ashbourne - The property is named after Anthony’s great, great grandfather Lord Ashbourne who was Lord Chancellor of Ireland in the late 1800’s.

-Founded in 1996 by Anthony Hamilton Russell and located on a beautiful 64 hectare property in the Hemel-en-Aarde Valley on the eastern border of Hamilton Russell Vineyards.
+Founded in 1996 by Anthony Hamilton Russell with the first Pinotage planting in the area and located on a beautiful 64 hectare property in the Hemel-en-Aarde Valley on the eastern border of Hamilton Russell Vineyards, very close to the cold South Atlantic Ocean.

 Makes It Debut

-The first Ashbourne wine is released.
-It is grown on extremely clay-rich, stony soils, well suited to nursing a high level of refinement and classic styling out of Pinotage.
+The first Ashbourne Pinotage is released.
+It is grown on extremely iron-rich and clay-rich, stony soils, well suited to nursing a high level of refinement and classic styling out of Pinotage.

 Makes it Debut